CM-GAN: Image Inpainting with Cascaded Modulation GAN and Object-Aware Training

 {

-\textbf{Appendix} \\ } We provided more analysis, visual results and implementation details in the appendix, including the supplemental ablation studies (\cref{supp:sec:ablation}), analysis of object-aware training (\cref{supp:sec:object-training}), effect of the masked-$R_1$ regularization (\cref{supp:sec:masked-r1}), visual comparison to other methods (\cref{supp:sec:visual-results}), visual comparison on other types of masks (\cref{supp:sec:other-mask}) and more implementation details (\cref{supp:sec:implementation-details}).
+\textbf{Appendix} \\ } We provided more analysis, visual results and implementation details in the appendix, including analysis of object-aware training (\cref{supp:sec:object-training}), effect of the masked-$R_1$ regularization (\cref{supp:sec:masked-r1}), visual comparison to other methods (\cref{supp:sec:visual-results}), visual comparison on other types of masks (\cref{supp:sec:other-mask}) and more implementation details (\cref{supp:sec:implementation-details}).
 We also introduce comparisons to the recent transformer-based approach TFill~\cite{zheng2021tfill}.
 All visual results are in high-resolution and best viewed by zoom-in on screen.